bottlepy/bottle/apidoc/stpl.rst

 .. rubric:: Code lines

-Lines starting with ``%`` are interpreted as python code.
-The only difference between this and normal python code is that you have to explicitly close blocks with an ``%end`` statement.
-This way it is possible to align the code to the surrounding template without worrying about correct indentions.
-Whitespace in front of a code line is compleately ignored.
+The ``%`` character marks a line of python code.
+The only difference between this and real python code is that you have to explicitly close blocks with an ``%end`` statement.
+In return you can align the code with the surrounding template and don't have to worry about correct indention of blocks.
+Lines *not* starting with ``%`` are rendered as text.

 Here is an example::

   %if name == 'Marc':
-    Hi Marc!
+    Hi <b>Marc</b>!
   %else:
-    Hello stranger!
+    <i>Hello stranger</i>!
   %end

 .. rubric:: Inline Statements

-Lines *not* starting with ``%`` are printed as text.
-Any occurrence of ``{{stmt}}`` in text-lines is replaced by the return value of the included python statement.
+Any occurrence of ``{{stmt}}`` in a text line is replaced by the return value of the included python statement.
 In most cases this is just the name of a local variable, but any python statement returning a string is allowed.

 ::